Is control of type I error rate needed in Bayesian clinical trial designs?: Numerical illustrations of the characteristic features of the design

 \section{Numerical illustrations of the characteristic features of the design}

 In the statistical literature on Bayesian trial designs, the performance of a proposed new method is commonly demonstrated by simulation based numerical results.
-Of particular interest are then the standard operating characteristics, type I error rate, computed by Monte Carlo simulations where the model parameter values have been selected according to a Null hypothesis of "no difference between the treatments", and power or type II error rate, where one or more selected values for such differences are considered.
-Extensive illustrations of this kind were considered, for example, in the Supplement of \textcite{Arjas2022}.
+Of particular interest are then the standard operating characteristics: type I error rate, computed by Monte Carlo simulations where the model parameter values have been selected according to a Null hypothesis of "no difference between the treatments", and power or type II error rate, where one or more selected values for such differences are considered.
+Extensive illustrations of this kind can be found, for example, in the Supplement of \cite{Arjas2022}.